melissakhelifa/pairs-trading/README.md

   - window = rolling window, in days, used to calculate the correlations between the pairs of the portfolio

 You can find tests and analysis in the pdf "csmom_pairs_tests_and_analysis.pdf".

+Note: the cross-sectional momentum strategy is considered the "benchmark" strategy.